rollkit/docs/docs/tutorials/cosmwasm.md

 ---
 sidebar_position: 5
 sidebar_label: CosmWasm Tutorial
-description: Get started with CosmWasm, Celestia and Rollkit
+description: Build a sovereign rollup with CosmWasm, Celestia, and Rollkit.
 ---

 # CosmWasm and Rollkit